chao-hsiao/FinalProjectAI/README.md

 ## DEMO

-You can access the live demo of the Interactive Email Generator App <a href="http://proxmoxch.duckdns.org" target="_blank">here</a>.
+You can access the live demo of the Interactive Email Generator App [here](http://proxmoxch.duckdns.org).

 ## Description